Hair (film): Differences from the musical

+Release

+Hair was shown out of competition at the 1979 Cannes Film Festival.

 Reception

+Box office

-Hair grossed $15.3 million in the United States and Canada.
-By the end of 1979 it had grossed $38,290,492 worldwide.
+The film earned $15.3 million in the United States and Canada.
+By the end of 1979, it had grossed $38,290,492 worldwide.

+Critical response

-The film received generally favorable reviews from film critics at the time of its release; it currently holds an 82% "fresh" rating on review aggregate website Rotten Tomatoes from 60 reviews.
+Hair received generally favorable reviews from critics at the time of release; it currently holds an 82% "fresh" rating on review aggregate website Rotten Tomatoes from 60 reviews.
 The critical consensus reads, "Spiritedly performed by a groovy cast and imaginatively directed by Milos Forman, Hair transports audiences straight to the Age of Aquarius."
+Metacritic, which uses a weighted average, assigned the film a score of 68 out of 100, based on 7 critics, indicating "generally favorable" reviews.

-Writing in The New York Times, Vincent Canby called it "a rollicking musical memoir....
+For The New York Times, Vincent Canby called it "a rollicking musical memoir....
 [Michael] Weller's inventions make this Hair seem much funnier than I remember the show's having been.
 They also provide time and space for the development of characters who, on the stage, had to express themselves almost entirely in song....
 The entire cast is superb....
 Mostly... the film is a delight."
 Frank Rich said: "If ever a project looked doomed, it was this one" (referring to the "largely plotless" and dated musical upon which it was based, Forman's and Tharp's lack of movie musical experience, the "largely unproven cast" and the film's "grand budget"); but that in spite of these obstacles, "Hair succeeds at all levels—as lowdown fun, as affecting drama, as exhilarating spectacle and as provocative social observation.
 It achieves its goals by rigorously obeying the rules of classic American musical comedy: dialogue, plot, song and dance blend seamlessly to create a juggernaut of excitement.
 Though every cut and camera angle in Hair appears to have been carefully conceived, the total effect is spontaneous.
 Like the best movie musicals of the '50s (Singin' in the Rain) and the '60s (A Hard Day's Night), Hair leaps from one number to the next.
 Soon the audience is leaping too."

-Gene Siskel and Roger Ebert both placed Hair on their list of Top Films of 1979.
-Siskel named it as the best film of the year, #1 on his list.

 Awards and honors

-The film was shown out of competition at the 1979 Cannes Film Festival.

-At the 37th Golden Globe Awards, the film was nominated for a Best Motion Picture – Musical or Comedy, and Williams was nominated for New Star of the Year in a Motion Picture – Male.
+At the 37th Golden Globe Awards, Hair was nominated for a Best Motion Picture – Musical or Comedy, and Williams was nominated for New Star of the Year in a Motion Picture – Male.
 The film was also nominated for Best Foreign Film at the 1980 César Awards, losing to Woody Allen's Manhattan (which was also released by United Artists).

 Years later, Forman cited his loss of his moral rights to the film to the studio as eventually leading to his 1997 John Huston Award for Artists Rights from the Film Foundation: